akitotheanimator/God-Hand-Tools/README.md

 >if you don't like using the texture utility or having to download imagemagick, texture indexing can also be done with other programs like GIMP.

+# DaTool

+The best dat tool from this pack.
+Different from DAT Extractor, this one has the ability to Repack too!
+And supports a large variety of file types such as:
+* DAT
+* SCP
+* CMP
+* EFF
+* I
+* ID
+* DA
+* IDD
+* EMD
+* EFM

 # if you need any help about my tools contact me in discord srnoobi#3108!